A guide to paying for your funeral

 Director of Sales

-This article explains how funeral plans work and will help you consider their pros and cons and what alternatives are available.
-Please bear mind it is not financial or legal advice.
+This article explains different ways to pay for a funeral in advance – including common types of funeral plans and insurance-backed plans – and will help you consider the pros and cons of each choice.
+Please bear in mind it is not financial or legal advice.

 On this page